-How did the Bible take shape?
-What type of book is the Bible exactly?
+How did the Bible come into being?
+What is the Bible exactly?

-from “Concerning the Bible (3)” in The Word Appears in the Flesh
+Excerpted from “Concerning the Bible (2)” in The Word Appears in the Flesh